-3. Double-click the DIR-845L.
+3. Double-click the DIR-810L.

-4. Input the WPS PIN number (on the Router label) or in the Setup > Wireless Setup menu in the Router's Web UI and click Next.
+4. Input the WPS PIN number (displayed in the WPS window on the Router's LCD screen or in the Setup > Wireless Setup menu in the Router's Web UI) and click Next.

 5. Type a name to identify the network.